glampert/glampert.github.io/pages/projects.markdown

 This one was an assignment of a Graphics Programming unit I took in the one year Study Abroad scholarship I participated during 2012/13.
 The goal was to create a simple GUI editor that allows the user to place and perform simple edits in 3D models loaded from file.
 The program also saves the work and allows loading preexistent scene files to enable incremental edits by the user.
-The User Interface was built using Qt and the QtCreator tool.
+The User Interface was built using Qt and QtCreator.
-It also uses the [ASSIMP](http://assimp.sourceforge.net/) model loading library to provide support for a vast number of 3D model file formats.
+It also uses the [ASSIMP](http://assimp.sourceforge.net/) model loading library to provide support for a large number of 3D model file formats.
 One of the perks of using Qt was being able to deploy the application on Mac, Windows and Linux.

 - [Source code](https://bitbucket.org/glampert/l3d)